Energinet-DataHub/ARCHIVED-geh-aggregations/README.md

 ## Domain Road Map
 In the current [program increment](https://www.scaledagileframework.com/program-increment/) we are working on the following features:

-* We can perform aggregation (D03) and balance fixing (D04) process (Step 1-22) and package results in CIM format to DDX, DDK, MDR, DDQ (BRS-023) in
+* We can perform aggregation and a balance fixing  process  and package results in CIM format
-* All aggregations results for D03 & D04 are stored and are not overwritten if process is rerun for the same period
+* All aggregations results are stored and are not overwritten if process is rerun for the same period
-* We can find the time series data version, to identify which basis data is is used for a specific D04 process
+* We can find the time series data version, to identify which basis data is is used for a specific process
 * We are able to make changes related to aggregations and deploy those changes without impacting other domains (Flexibility)

 ## Dataflow between domains